richb-hanover/qStudio-PRQL-Lessons/qStudio-PRQL_Quick_Start_#2.md

-# qStudio/PRQL Lesson #2 - Playing with qStudio
+# qStudio/PRQL Quick Start #2 - Playing with qStudio

 Lesson #2 tells how to install qStudio, download and open the _Property\_in\_Lyme_ SQLite database,